ElektraInitiative/libelektra/doc/help/kdb-record-export.md

 ## DESCRIPTION

 This command exports the recorded changes into the specified output format.
-Keys are exported to `stdout` in whichever format is specified.<br>
+Keys are exported to `stdout` in whichever format is specified.

 ## USAGE